gmail unsubscribeemail managementproductivity

 Never: Services that sell your data

-• Avoid Unroll.Me - actively sells your purchase data and email patterns
+• Avoid Unroll.Me, which actively sells your purchase data and email patterns

 • Avoid tools with unclear or vague privacy policies

-• Read privacy policy before granting email access
+• Read the privacy policy before granting email access

-Understanding your legal rights helps you identify when companies are breaking federal law.
+Knowing your legal rights helps you spot when companies are breaking federal law.

 All commercial emails must legally: